Best Area To Stay In Venice

 Walking around Venice is a wonderful experience, especially getting off the beaten path.
 Bear in mind that there are a lot of bridges, and therefore a lot of steps to negotiate.

 Much of the city is a labyrinth of narrow streets, alleyways and underpasses beneath houses, and the numbering system is confusing.
 The building numbers do not follow any sequence.
 They are simply door numbers for the whole sestiere or district.
-So you’ll need specific, detailed instructions from your hotel or accommodation provider telling you how to get there.
-So you’ll need something more along the lines of, “Get off the boat at Zattere, turn right before the bridge, cross over the next bridge on the left, then it’s 20 metres to the right, the red door.”
+You’ll need a map specific, detailed instructions from your hotel or accommodation provider telling you how to get there – ideally something along the lines of, “Get off the boat at Zattere, turn right before the bridge, cross over the next bridge on the left, then it’s 20 metres to the right, the red door.”

 Venice’s sestieri, or districts

-San Marco sestiere is where many luxury Venice hotels are concentrated.
-There are many hotels near Piazza San Marco, and hotels on the Grand Canal Venice, particularly between San Marco and Accademia bridge, and these are among most expensive options in the city.
+San Marco sestiere is where many luxury hotels in Venice are concentrated.
+There are many hotels near Piazza San Marco, and along the Grand Canal, particularly between San Marco and Accademia bridge, and these are among most expensive options in the city.

 Some of the main streets – the Mercerie to the north, Calle Larga XXII Marzo leading west towards Accademia – are full of upmarket boutiques where you’re most likely to go shopping in Venice, but it doesn’t take long to find a quiet corner to savour the extraordinary surroundings.
-The walk west along the latter is one of the most beautiful in the city, past the extraordinary Baroque façade of Santa Maria del Giglio, and the crowds soon thin out: along here you’ll find some of the best hotels to stay in Venice.
+The walk west along Calle Larga XXII Marzo is one of the most beautiful in the city, past the extraordinary Baroque façade of Santa Maria del Giglio: along here you’ll find some of the best hotels in Venice.
 Campo Santo Stefano, close to the Accademia bridge, and the area around the Sant’Angelo vaporetto stop, are especially lovely.
 The most magical times to walk around Venice are in the evening and at night, when the crowds have departed, and you have parts of this incredible place to yourself.

 Wherever you stay in San Marco, you’re unlikely to be any more than 20-30 minutes from the Piazza, whether you’re walking, catching a vaporetto or a combination of the two.